aduffy70/LabNotes/_posts/2014/2014-12-14-Starting-GBS-analysis.md

 ---
-title: Saturday, Sunday
+title: Starting GBS analysis
 date: 2014-12-14T23:59:43+00:00
 layout: post
 categories:
   - t. intricatum gbs
 ---
-<span style="line-height: 13px;">Working on GBS data analysis with Don Hauber, Karen Mock, Carol Rowe, and Paul Wolf:</span>
+Working on GBS data analysis with Don Hauber, Karen Mock, Carol Rowe, and Paul Wolf:

-  * <span style="line-height: 13px;">Setup accounts on the workstation for Carol, Karen, and Don.
+  * Setup accounts on the workstation for Carol, Karen, and Don.
 Note- use adduser when setting up new accounts, not useradd.
-The latter does not automatically create home folders.</span>
+The latter does not automatically create home folders.
   * Installed Fastx-tools on the workstation so it is accessible to all users
   * Installed Ugene (similar to Genious?) on my macbook, crozier, and fiddlehead.
 It is crossplatform with versions for 32 and 64 bit machines, though it looks like the 64 bit version has more features.
   * Ran out of space on the /home drive but Paul had some people who are no longer using the system remove their files and I cleared several gigabytes by removing things I no longer need: